Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Normalized Entropy (Degree of Anonymity)}

-Because the value range of entropy depends on the number of elements in the anonymity set, the absolute value can not always be used to compare entropy values.
+Because the value range of entropy depends on the number of elements in the anonymity set, the absolute value cannot always be used to compare entropy values.
 This is why entropy is frequently normalized using Hartley entropy (i.e., the maximum value entropy takes when all elements in the anonymity set are equally likely).
-Normalized entropy can be interpreted as the amount of information the system is leaking~\citep{diaz_towards_2003}.
+Normalized entropy can be interpreted as the amount of information the system is leaking~\cite{diaz_towards_2003}.

-\subsubsection{Degree of Unlinkability}
+\subsubsection{(Degree of) Unlinkability}

-The degree of unlinkability measures the adversary's uncertainty about which items are related, for example which users are related by anonymous communication.
-The metric is based on entropy computed over the set of partitions $\Pi$ of users $U$.
-Each partition $\pi$ defines an equivalence class of related users, and the adversary aims to find the true partition $\tau$~\citep{steinbrecher_modelling_2003}.
+Unlinkability measures the adversary's uncertainty about which items are related, for example which users are related by anonymous communication.
+In this case, the adversary does not assign probabilities to members of the anonymity set, but to the relationships between them.
+The set of partitions $\Pi$ of users $U$ contains all possible relationships.
+Unlinkability is then computed as the entropy over the set of partitions $\Pi$ \cite{steinbrecher_modelling_2003}.

-The degree of unlinkability can be extended to account for prior knowledge of an adversary by computing the ratio of the above degree of unlinkability for an adversary with ($H_P$) and without ($H_\emptyset$) prior knowledge~\citep{Franz2007}.
+The degree of unlinkability takes into account the prior knowledge of an adversary by computing the ratio of unlinkability for an adversary with ($H(\Pi_Z)$) and without ($H(\Pi)$) prior knowledge~\cite{Franz2007}.

+Using a ratio to compute the degree of unlinkability makes sure that the values represent the \textit{degree} of unlinkability, i.e., the metric is in the range $[0,1]$, and indicates the portion of unlinkability that remains even if the adversary has prior knowledge.
+Other options to account for prior information are taking the difference (see increase in adversary's belief, Section \ref{metric:increase_adv_belief}) or the conditional entropy (see Section \ref{metric:conditional_entropy}).